 Join the SGA Senate to learn about and discuss current topics on campus.
 Meetings are every-other Monday at 9pm in Cochran 303.

 Stop by Cochran Hall 203.
 See any SGA Executive or Senate member for more information.

-Explore the work of graduating seniors of the MUW Art & Design department.
+The Eugenia Summer Gallery will display the work of select alumni of the MUW Art & Design program.